 Organizing with drying racks

-A fixed spot for drying pump and baby products helps maintain an overview during a busy period.
+Having a designated spot for drying pump and baby products helps maintain order during a busy period.
 A good and stable drying rack is a must for peace and comfort.

 Does pumping hurt?

 No. If pumping hurts, it's a sign that something needs to be adjusted.
-For example, the size of the breast shield or breast shield reducer, your pump setting, or suction level.
+For example, the size of the breast shield or flange insert, your pump setting, or suction level.
 Always consult a lactation consultant or breastfeeding expert if you experience pain.

 How long can you store breast milk?